mbprothero/cs4200/README.md

 You will need to download CV2  .....No exception, this needs to be installed!!
 Also,
-Download All of These interpreters/packages inside of you IDE/commandLine:
+Download All of These interpreters/packages inside of SPYDER(IPython console)/commandLine:

 opencv-contrib-python	4.4.0.44